mervn/answer-notation/README.md

 ## Format Breakdown

 `title` : Name of the work, include edition numbers.

-Primarily for recognition in one's personal collection.
+> Intended for personal-recognition in a local-collection.

-`identification` : Standardized identification tags, include **all** applicable IDs (i.e. isbn of ebook **and** hardcover).
+`identification` : Standardized identification tags, include **all** applicable IDs.

+> A book may have more than one ISBN.
+Include all of them, unless there's a reason not to.

 `dateOfAccess` : The date the work was acquired (i.e. bought, downloaded, recorded, etc.).

-For dynamic-content (i.e. URL, etc.), use the last date-of-interaction.
+> For dynamic-content, like a URL, use the last date-of-interaction.

 `section` : The location, denoted by headers, in the work relevant to the upcoming question.

-If the target-location is inside of another location, use a '.' (i.e. chapter12-plastic.bottle.cap).
+> For consistent results, all section-names should follow [this][MDLINK] format.
+If the target-location is inside of another location, use a period - for example, "chapter12.bottle.cap".

 `question` : Question to be answered, **this is the focal-point of the note**.

-In this format, ("why"/"how") questions tend to be most valuable.
+> "Why", and "How", questions tend to be most valuable.

 `definition` : Meaning of key-term(s) in the question, terms should be listed in the order they appear left-to-right.

-The only valid values for `source` are "ad hoc" (yourself), "dictionary" (external), "glossary" (from the work).
+>The only valid values for `source` are "ad hoc" (yourself), "dictionary" (external), "glossary" (from the work).

 `answer` : Answer to the question, broken into stages of context.

-The first entry should directly answer the question, with no explanation.
+> The first entry should directly answer the question, with no explanation.
 If further explanation is needed, add one short-entry for **each** point.

 `noteFrom` : Segments from the section that led to the answer, these are effectively the notes that were taken.

-The only valid value is an integer; where the first line of the section is '0', and is only incremented when a colon, comma, period, or semicolon is passed.
+> The only valid value is an integer; where the first-line of the section is '0', and is only incremented when a colon, comma, period, or semicolon is passed.

 ## Uses